 There are several other forms of customer complaints that must be reported on Form U4, including misrepresentation, churning, suitability, negligence, and more.

 Removing An Existing Disclosure

-Having a disclosure on your record that’s not reflective of your true conduct can be a burden —not only to your reputation but also upon the potential to grow your business.
-If you’re interested in seeking removal of a negative customer complaint or termination disclosure, or if you need assistance navigating an investigation within the securities industry, AdvisorLaw can help.
+Having a disclosure on your record that’s not reflective of your true conduct can be a burden —not only to your reputation but also to the potential to grow your business.
+If you’re interested in seeking the removal of a negative customer complaint or termination disclosure, or if you need assistance navigating an investigation within the securities industry, AdvisorLaw can help.